 The wicked covet the catch of evil men,

 But the root of the righteous yields fruit.

 a.
 The wicked covet the catch of evil men: It is in the nature of the wicked to covet what others have, even if it is the catch of evil men.
 In this they sin in the covetousness and the longing for what has been gained by evil men.

 b.
-The root of the righteous yields fruit: God’s righteous men and woman don’t need to covet the catch of evil men, because they are like fruit bearing trees.
-This comes from their very root, from who they are.
+The root of the righteous yields fruit: God’s righteous men and women don’t need to covet the catch of evil men, because they are like fruit-bearing trees.
+Fruit comes from their very root, from who they are.

 The wicked is ensnared by the transgression of his lips,

 a.
 The wicked is ensnared: What a wicked man says (the transgression of his lips) will eventually get him into trouble.
 It will become a snare he is trapped in.

 i.
 “A man who deals in lies and false oaths will sooner or later be found out to his own ruin.
 There is another proverb as true as this: A liar had need of a good memory; for as the truth is not in him, he says and unsays, and often contradicts himself.”
 (Clarke)

 b.
 The righteous will come through trouble: The righteous man or woman will certainly experience trouble but will come through it.
 As Jesus said, in the world you will have tribulation, but be of good cheer; I have overcome the world (John 16:33).

 A man will be satisfied with good by the fruit of his mouth,